Section Three: Student Services, Health, and Safety

 University life presents many new challenges and situations that individuals may not have experienced previously.
 While many of these experiences may be welcomed, they may also overwhelm and/or leave one feeling confused, discouraged, and anxious.

-The Office of Student Affairs provides assistance utilizing a wellness approach for the student population and hosts many special events/workshops on health or wellness related areas.
+The Office of Student Access and Wellness provides assistance utilizing short term counseling, as well as a wellness approach for the student population and hosts many special events/workshops on health or wellness related areas.
 The Office will also provide information on human services in the local area and provide assistance with study habits, time management, stress management, communication, problem solving, transition to college, and many other college success topics.
 The Office will also make referral to short term counseling provided by the Student Assistance Program for students in need of emotional support or guidance.

 Student Assistance Program

-The Student Assistance Program is a service available at no charge to students and provides confidential counseling via telephone 24 hours per day, 7 days a week, or in person during regular business hours.
+The Student Assistance Program is a service available to campus students at no charge and provides confidential counseling via telephone 24 hours per day, 7 days a week, or in person during regular business hours.
 The program counselor at the Student Assistance Program may refer a student for limited visits with an area network mental health provider or assist the student with locating resources within the community.
 The program can assist with issues such as budget and debt assistance, new parent transition, relationships, depression, anxiety, substance abuse, and any other relevant concerns.
-Additional information about the Student Assistance Program can be located in the Office of Student Access and Wellness or the Student Affairs Office.
+Additional information about the Student Assistance Program can be located in the Student Affairs Office.

 Health Insurance Requirements